OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-3-devsecops/chapter-1-devsecops/quiz/quiz.md

             {
                 question: "What does 'DevSecOps' stand for?",
                 options: [
-                    "Development, Security, Optimization",
+                    "Developer Security Operations",
                     "Development, Security, Operations",
                     "Deployment, Services, Operations",
-                    "Developer Security Operations"
+                    "Development, Security, Optimization"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "DevSecOps integrates development, security, and operations practices."
+                    "It's a broader process, not just about developers.", "DevSecOps integrates development, security, and operations practices.", "DevSecOps is not about deployment services specifically.", "The 'Ops' refers to Operations, not Optimization."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is the main goal of DevSecOps?",
                 options: [
-                    "To delay security testing until after deployment", "To embed security practices throughout the entire development lifecycle", "To automate server infrastructure setup",
+                    "To automate server infrastructure setup",
-                    "To eliminate the need for manual coding" ],
+                    "To embed security practices throughout the entire development lifecycle", "To delay security testing until after deployment", "To eliminate the need for manual coding" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "DevSecOps integrates security from initial design through final delivery."
+                    "That relates to infrastructure as code, not the main goal of DevSecOps.", "DevSecOps integrates security from initial design through final delivery.", "DevSecOps emphasizes early and continuous security integration.", "Manual coding is still essential."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "Why is it risky to defer security activities until the testing phase?",
                 options: [
-                    "It guarantees faster software delivery",
-                    "Security risks might go unnoticed and cause severe impact later", "It simplifies the design process",
+                    "Security risks might go unnoticed and cause severe impact later", "It guarantees faster software delivery",
+                    "It simplifies the design process",
                     "It ensures more robust features"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "Late detection of risks can be costly and harmful."
+                    "Late detection of risks can be costly and harmful.", "Delaying security can slow progress due to late-detected vulnerabilities.", "It complicates the entire SDLC instead.",
+                    "Late security practices weaken overall software robustness."
+                ],
+                correctAnswer: 0
             },
             {
                 question: "What does 'shift left' mean in DevSecOps?",
                 options: [
-                    "Pushing features to production faster",
+                    "Moving testing activities earlier in the development process", "Pushing features to production faster",
-                    "Moving testing activities earlier in the development process", "Running final security checks in production",
+                    "Running final security checks in production",
                     "Outsourcing security tasks"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "Shift left means testing and securing code earlier."
+                    "Shift left means testing and securing code earlier.", "Shift left focuses on early security testing.", "That's part of 'shift right.'",
+                    "It's about internal team practices."
+                ],
+                correctAnswer: 0
             },
             {
                 question: "What is 'shift right' testing focused on?",
                 options: [
+                    "Writing code for different platforms",
                     "Monitoring user behavior and security metrics after deployment", "Delaying testing until product release",
-                    "Writing code for different platforms",
                     "Automating build processes"
                 ],
-                correctAnswer: 0,
+                explanations: [
-                explanation: "Shift right involves observing and ensuring operational security post-release."
+                    "Platform coding isn't related to shift right.", "Shift right involves observing and ensuring operational security post-release.", "It's proactive monitoring, not delaying.",
+                    "Automation relates to DevOps broadly, not specifically shift right."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What does Infrastructure as Code (IaC) involve?",
                 options: [
+                    "Managing and provisioning infrastructure through code",
                     "Writing backend code for apps",
-                    "Managing and provisioning infrastructure through code",
                     "Storing backup copies of source code",
                     "Manually updating server settings"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "IaC automates the setup of servers, networks, and more via code."
+                    "IaC automates the setup of servers, networks, and more via code.", "IaC is about infrastructure setup, not app logic.", "That's source control, not infrastructure management.",
+                    "IaC replaces manual updates with automated scripts."
+                ],
+                correctAnswer: 0
             },
             {
                 question: "What does Dynamic Application Security Testing (DAST) focus on?",
                 options: [
-                    "Scanning infrastructure setup files",
+                    "Testing the application while it is running", "Scanning infrastructure setup files",
-                    "Testing the application while it is running", "Checking code before it compiles",
+                    "Checking code before it compiles",
                     "Monitoring server traffic logs"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "DAST simulates attacks against a live, running application."
+                    "DAST simulates attacks against a live, running application.", "DAST targets live application vulnerabilities, not infrastructure.", "That's Static Application Security Testing (SAST).",
+                    "DAST targets applications, not network traffic alone."
+                ],
+                correctAnswer: 0
             },
             {
                 question: "What is the purpose of Static Application Security Testing (SAST)?",
                 options: [
-                    "Testing a running application's defenses",
+                    "Testing database queries under load",
-                    "Scanning source code for vulnerabilities before compilation", "Testing database queries under load",
+                    "Scanning source code for vulnerabilities before compilation", "Testing a running application's defenses",
                     "Checking user interface consistency"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "SAST examines source code directly to find security flaws early."
+                    "Database load testing is separate from SAST.", "SAST examines source code directly to find security flaws early.", "SAST analyzes code before it even compiles.", "SAST is for security vulnerabilities, not UI quality."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is a container?",
                 options: [
                     "A physical server for storing databases",
+                    "A type of cybersecurity firewall",
-                    "A lightweight package containing code and all dependencies needed to run it", "A type of cybersecurity firewall",
-                    "A backup file stored in the cloud" ],
+                    "A lightweight package containing code and all dependencies needed to run it", "A backup file stored in the cloud" ],
-                correctAnswer: 1,
+                explanations: [
+                    "Containers are software-based.",
+                    "Containers are not security firewalls.",
-                explanation: "Containers bundle applications and dependencies into portable units."
+                    "Containers bundle applications and dependencies into portable units.", "Containers run applications, not store backups."
+                ],
+                correctAnswer: 2
             },
             {
                 question: "What does a container image contain?",
                 options: [
                     "Only the source code",
-                    "An executable bundle of the application and its dependencies", "A complete copy of a virtual machine", "A list of all the company's servers" ],
+                    "A complete copy of a virtual machine", "An executable bundle of the application and its dependencies", "A list of all the company's servers" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "A container image includes everything the container needs to run."
+                    "It includes more than just source code.", "Containers are much lighter than full virtual machines.", "A container image includes everything the container needs to run.", "Container images are unrelated to server inventories."
+                ],
+                correctAnswer: 2
             }
         ];